RishixMonk/task1/README.md

 1.Created a simple friends list website where each user can login  and store their friends information and perform actions like edit,delete,update his details

+*(tried to use carrierwave,minimagic gem for photo uploading and resising but was not working)

 2.Used devise gem for user authenication setup and sqlite3 database.